TeamCaterpillar/Cafepillar/README.md

 Within the Shop, there is also a [shopping_cart](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L20) array that keeps track of shop items currently selected for purchase.
 Three functions are implemented that deal with the shopping cart: [add_item_to_cart](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L64-L69), [remove_item_from_cart](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L72-L77), and [checkout](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L84-L99). add_item_to_cart and remove_item_from_cart add and erase items to/from the shopping cart respectively and update the current total cost text. checkout first checks if the shopping cart is empty.
 If it is empty, the player will be notified that no items have been selected. checkout then compares the player's current number of golden seeds to the total cost of the shopping cart's items.
 If the player does not have enough golden seeds, they will be notified about it.
 Otherwise, the items in the shopping cart will be added to the player's inventory and the cost of the items will be deducted from the player's currency amount.

 Each [ShopItem](https://github.com/TeamCaterpillar/Cafepillar/blob/ac91d504deaf1b3664d13c7d08f6415ddeea040f/Cafepillar_Game/scripts/ui/shop_item.gd) displays the corresponding item’s name, sprite, and cost.
 There is also a checkbox that indicates if the item has been selected or not.
+The corresponding item's name and sprite are [loaded](https://github.com/TeamCaterpillar/Cafepillar/blob/20b790b929e45aa8f1dd120664c88c77c2f0052e/Cafepillar_Game/scripts/ui/shop_item.gd#L27-L35) by constructing a file path to the corresponding resource file (see Dillon's section for more information on the resource file system) and then pulling attributes from the resource file.

 The item box is a subclass of the built-in TextureButton class which allows for the use of the built-in pressed signal to handle mouse click events.
 This pressed signal is connected to a [_on_item_clicked function](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop_item.gd#L27-L35) that updates the checkbox and emits the global item_selected or item_deselected signal based on if the item is selected or deselected.
 These signals respectively trigger the add_item_to_cart and remove_item_from_cart functions mentioned in the previous paragraph.

 The shop also responds to the game's current day state.
 [Upon receiving the day_ended signal](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L27), the shop will be [filled](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L34-L42) with items avaliable on the particular day.
 [Upon receiving the next_day_started signal](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L28), the shop will be [cleared](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L45-L52).

 In designing and implementing the shop, the Component and Observer patterns were utilized.
+The Component pattern was used in breaking the shop down into the object hierarchy described above.
+The Observer pattern was used in signal-triggered functions that handled item selection/deselection and shop loading/clearing.

 **Ingredient Inventory**

 An [ingredient inventory](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/managers/game_manager.gd#L7) was also implemented for the game.
 In the code, the inventory was implemented as an array of ingredient name strings (each string represents an item).
 At the beginning of the game, the inventory is [initialized with a starter set of ingredients](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/managers/game_manager.gd#L129-L135).
 Items can be [added to](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/managers/game_manager.gd#L92-L94) or [removed from](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/managers/game_manager.gd#L97-L100) the inventory as needed by [other game components](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/ui/shop.gd#L97).

 **Inventory Deck**

-A [method](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/factories/card_factory.gd#L85-L90) was implemented in CardFactory that displays part of the inventory at a time in the kitchen card hand.
-In CardFactory, I added a [current inventory subset variable](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/factories/card_factory.gd#L17) that is used to determine which items in the inventory should be displayed as cards in the hand.
+A [transfer_hands_into_hand method](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/factories/card_factory.gd#L85-L90) was implemented in CardFactory that displays part of the inventory at a time in the kitchen card hand.
+Card hand displaying involves a [current inventory subset variable](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/factories/card_factory.gd#L17) that is used to determine the beginning and ending of the inventory slice that will be displayed.
+The beginning and ending of this slice is calculated as shown [here](https://github.com/TeamCaterpillar/Cafepillar/blob/20b790b929e45aa8f1dd120664c88c77c2f0052e/Cafepillar_Game/scripts/factories/card_factory.gd#L86-L87).
+The create_card method in CardFactory is then called for each item in the slice to display those items in the card hand.

 A [card deck button](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/scenes/ui/inventory_deck.tscn) was also created to allow the player to cycle through the inventory like they would through a deck in solitaire.
 This [deck cycling was accomplished](https://github.com/TeamCaterpillar/Cafepillar/blob/590ec5ab89cf76708cb96dc30def440af7fdd7d0/Cafepillar_Game/scripts/factories/card_factory.gd#L26-L34) by updating the subset number and displayed hand upon click.

 **Misc**
-* Created a global singleton for game signals
+* Created a [global singleton](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/scripts/signals.gd) for game signals

 ## Cooking System Integration and Connections

 ### Timothy Ha

 I was responsible for linking various gameplay mechanics together such as order management, cooking processes, the dish inventory, and delivery system, and a core gameplay mechanic which was the cooking timer.
 I also did some user interface work within the delivery system to allow the player to deliver their food to the appropriate customer to receive payment.

 **Cooking Timer System**

 I developed the [cooking timer system](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/scripts/ui/cooking_timer_bar.gd) that tracks the cooking progress of dishes.
 The system involves a timer for each dish, with visual markers indicating key stages of cooking.
 Depending on when the player decides to stop cooking and plate their dish will determine the food quality which can be either Underdone, Satisfactory, Perfect, or Overdone.
 The condition of the food will determine the amount of Golden Seeds (currency) that the player receives.
 I used a [timer](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/scripts/ui/cooking_timer_bar.gd#L52) and delta from process to count how long the dish is cooking for.
 The timer includes a [color-coded bar](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/scripts/ui/cooking_timer_bar.gd#L65) that changes as the dish cooks, providing feedback on the dish’s condition.
 I animated it using [tween](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/scripts/ui/cooking_timer_bar.gd#L97) and different themes with ui_theme.tres to change the color of the progress bar based on the condition of the food quality.
 The cooking timer bar acts as a state machine reflecting the different stages that the cooking process has, namely yellow (underdone), blue (satisfactory), green (perfect), and red (overdone).
 The visual feedback which is the color of the bar is an indication of its current state.
 This cooking timer system is a core part of a player’s strategic timing and decision-making as the player has to make a decision whether it is worth plating food early to attempt to get through more customers or aim for perfect foods to attempt to get more currency.

 ![cooking_timer_system](https://github.com/TeamCaterpillar/Cafepillar/blob/main/Cafepillar_Game/screenshots/cooking_timer_bar.png)